makrai/notes/vazquez-romero20-depress-ensamb-cnn.md

     fully connected layers
   * it is the basis of our work

-## ensemble methods are meta-algorithms that help to improve machine-learning
+## Ensemble methods: meta-algorithms that help to improve machine-learning

 * usually using the same base learner
 * Ensemble learning with neural networks was introduced in [45]